-This is great news for an island that has proven increasingly popular with major international productions, such as Demetris Logothetis’ $27.5m action film Jiu Jitsu, starring Oscar-winner Nicolas Cage, which filmed on the island last year and was the first to access the country’s new 35% cash rebate.
-That project has since sparked huge interest in the Mediterranean island from other leading producers.
+The recent arrival of Oscar-winner Nicolas Cage for the $27.5m action film Jiu Jitsu, the first to access the country’s new 35% cash rebate, has sparked huge interest in the Mediterranean island from other leading producers searching for shooting locations.

-Cyprus is the third biggest island in the Mediterranean with one of the best climates in the world, enjoying more than 300 days of sunshine a year.
+Cyprus is the third biggest island in the Mediterranean with one of the best climates in the world, enjoying over 300 days of sunshine a year.

 It is located conveniently at the eastern end of Europe at the crux of the busy shipping and air routes linking three continents, Europe, Asia and Africa.
 So it’s well connected with direct flights to all major European cities.

 The island boasts an impressive array of filming locations.
 Productions can shoot at a beautiful sandy beach one minute, and within an hour be in the Troodos mountains or forests, villages, modern cities and even jungles.
-“We filmed parts of Jiu Jitsu in incredible jungle settings just outside Limassol that resemble the jungles of Malaysia or Burma,” enthuses Simos Manganis, CEO at Green Olive Films to KFTV.
-Other filming locations included Cape Greco with its stunning natural rock formations, Paphos, Mammari and Liopetri.
+“We filmed parts of Jiu Jitsu in incredible jungle settings just outside Limassol that resemble the jungles of Malaysia or Burma,” enthuses Manganis.

 Aside from natural locations, Cyprus is also expanding its urban settings.
 The city of Limassol on the southern coast is proving particularly popular for shoots having just built a luxury marina with 650 berths for yachts, high-end restaurants, villas and shops.
 And there are some striking skyscrapers rising up on the coastline.

 Getting permits to shoot at these various locations is usually straightforward, although there is no one single licensing authority.
-Production teams must consult with different relevant authorities and public services, such as the Department of antiquities, Deputy ministry of tourism and Cyprus police.
-Invest Cyprus can assist with this.
+Production teams must consult relevant authorities and public services, such as the Department of Antuquities, Deputy Ministry of Tourism and Cyprus Police.

-“The local crew are really friendly, dedicated and experienced on local and international projects, although for Jiu Jitsu we had to fly in heads of departments from Greece, and other crew from Europe and the US,” explains Simos.
+Cyprus offers a highly skilled and experienced film workforce, from producers and sound technicians to location managers.
+“The local crew are really friendly, dedicated and experienced on local and international projects, although for Jiu Jitsu, we had to fly in heads of departments from Greece, and other crew from Europe and the US,” explains Manganis.

 “For big projects, international producers will need more time to prepare than they would normally at a more established western location with plenty of infrastructure because Cyprus is an island.”